-The Intl-DateTimeFormat prototype object is itself <a href="Intl-DateTimeFormat internal properties are set as if it had been constructed by-the-expression new Intl-DateTimeFormat ().
+The Intl.DateTimeFormat prototype object is itself an Intl.DateTimeFormat instance as specified in 13.4, whose internal properties are set as if it had been constructed by the expression new Intl.DateTimeFormat().

-In the following descriptions of functions that are properties of the Intl-DateTimeFormat prototype object, the phrase "this DateTimeFormat object" refers to the object that is the this value for the invocation of the function.
+In the following descriptions of functions that are properties of the Intl.DateTimeFormat prototype object, the phrase "this DateTimeFormat object" refers to the object that is the this value for the invocation of the function.

-13.3.1 Jntl.DateTimeFormat.prototype.constructor
+13.3.1 Intl.DateTimeFormat.prototype.constructor